 Phronesis Lab is housed in the School of History, Philosophy, and Religion, and supports research in the humanities that is grounded in and tested against experience.
-We particularly value projects that are interdisciplinary and innovative.
-And finally, we are committed to putting our academic skills in the service of social justice.
+We value projects that are interdisciplinary and innovative, and we are committed to putting our academic skills in the service of social justice.

 Email Sharyn Clough if you’re interested in collaborating on any of our projects, or suggesting new ones.